MicrosoftDocs/sql-docs/docs/reporting-services/report-design/report-builder-functions-inscope-function.md

 ---
-title: "InScope Function (Report Builder) | Microsoft Docs"
+title: "InScope function in a paginated report | Microsoft Docs"
-description: The InScope function indicates whether the current instance of an item is in the specified scope in Report Builder. ms.date: 03/08/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"
+description: The InScope function in a paginated report indicates whether the current instance of an item is in the specified scope in Report Builder. ms.date: 03/08/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"